alvarotrigo/fullPage.js/README.md

 - `paddingBottom`: (default `0`) Defines the bottom padding for each section with a numerical value and its measure (paddingBottom: '10px', paddingBottom: '10em'...).
 Useful in case of using a fixed footer.

 - `fixedElements`: (default `null`) Defines which elements will be taken off the scrolling structure of the plugin which is necessary when using the `css3` option to keep them fixed.
-It requires a string with the jQuery selectors for those elements.
+It requires a string with the Javascript selectors for those elements.
 (For example: `fixedElements: '#element1, .element2'`)

-- `normalScrollElements`: (default `null`) If you want to avoid the auto scroll when scrolling over some elements, this is the option you need to use. (useful for maps, scrolling divs etc.) It requires a string with the jQuery selectors for those elements.
+- `normalScrollElements`: (default `null`) If you want to avoid the auto scroll when scrolling over some elements, this is the option you need to use. (useful for maps, scrolling divs etc.) It requires a string with the Javascript selectors for those elements.
 (For example: `normalScrollElements: '#element1, .element2'`).
 This option should not be applied to any section/slide element itself.

 - `normalScrollElementTouchThreshold` : (default `5`) Defines the threshold for the number of hops up the html node tree Fullpage will test to see if `normalScrollElements` is a match to allow scrolling functionality on divs on a touch device.
 (For example: `normalScrollElementTouchThreshold: 3`)